ByteBench-dev/windows_cleaner/README.md

 **Introduction**

-This Windows Cleaner script is a simple batch script designed to delete temporary files from  system Temp folder.
+This Windows Cleaner script is a simple batch script designed to optimize and remove telemetry to the user's OS.
 The script provides a menu-driven interface for the user to choose from various options.

 **Features**